In This Article

 After you create a file share, you can use periodic share snapshots for protection against accidental deletions.
 You also can use AzCopy, Robocopy, or a third-party backup tool that can back up a mounted file share.
 A share snapshot, when taken periodically, helps maintain previous versions of data that can be used for future audit requirements or disaster recovery.
 Azure Backup offers backup of Azure Files.
 Azure Backup relies on share snapshots to take backup which integrates perfectly with Azure Files and Azure File Sync.
 For more information about Azure Backup integration with Azure Files, please check the following article.

-In this quick blog post, I will share with you how to find the file share snapshot size for your Azure file share so you can calculate the storage and price accurately.
+In this quick blog post, I will share with you how to find the file share snapshot-size for your Azure file share so you can calculate the storage and price accurately.
 This is also useful when it comes to estimating the Azure Backup price for Azure Files/Azure File Sync before you enable backup in the cloud.
 Azure Backup uses Azure File Share snapshots for creating recovery points.
-Storage charges incurred for snapshots is billed along with your Azure Files usage.
+Storage charges incurred for snapshots are billed along with your Azure Files usage.
 For more information about the Snapshots data storage price, please check the pricing guide from Microsoft here.

 When a share snapshot is created, the contents of the file share and the share snapshot are exactly the same.
 However, only the incremental changes are written to the snapshot.
 This makes snapshot creation faster, space-efficient, and cost-effective.
 The base snapshot is the share itself.
 All the subsequent snapshots are incremental in nature and will only store the difference from the previous snapshot.
 This means that the delta changes that will be seen in your bill will be minimal if your workload churn is minimal.
 So if during a specific period of time the churn was high, then the share snapshot size and the bill will be also high.
 Churn is the amount of new data every day (that is, written or appended to existing files).